technologiestiftung/challenge-datenmanagement-excel-tooling/README.md

 Execute the populate-worksheet.ts script to populate the worksheet with data from the database.
 Execute the send-worksheet.ts script to send the worksheet to the database.

+### Frontend

+In the folder [/frontend](/frontend/) you will find a Next.js application where you can watch the changes made to the database in realtime.
+Follow the README.md in that folder to learn how to set it up and connect it to your database.

 ## Development

+- We use [direnv](https://github.com/direnv/direnv) to setup environment variables.
+You can use the `.envrc.example` file as a template for your own `.envrc` file.
 - Here are some resources for learning about office scripts.
 - https://learn.microsoft.com/en-us/office/dev/scripts/overview/excel

 You will have to edit and develop the scripts within Excel.
 There seems to be no way to use an external editor.

+In the folder [xlsx](/xlsx/) you will find a sample Excel file that you can use to test the office-scripts and a script [/xlsx/import.js](/xlsx/import.js) that you can use to populate the database.
+See the [/xlsx/README.md](/xlsx/README.md) for more information.

 ## Contributing